 # create the new real grub menu

-cat <<-EOF > /rpool/boot/grub/menu.lst
+cat <<-eof> /rpool/boot/grub/menu.lst

 default 0